robotron2084/serializedpropertyviewer/README.md

 ## Why Would I Use This Thing?

 Have you ever needed to know exactly how Unity serializes your game object/behaviour/thing?
-Maybe you need to create an Editor in Unity but having trouble figuring out how the data is exposed.
-Sure you can look at the Yaml, but if you're doing something in the Editor, you need to see it how the Editor sees it.
+Maybe you need to create an Editor in Unity but having trouble figuring out how the data is exposed?
+Maybe you want to see how Unity serializes its own internal objects?
+If you're doing something in the Editor, you need to see it how the Editor sees it.
 Which is NOT intuitive.
 Hence the SerializedPropertyViewer.

 ![](sp_viewer.png)

 Usage is quite straightforward: drag an object into the `Object` field and observe the output.
 This is unfiltered so expect lots of info.
-For example, char* are displayed as arrays, just like unity sees it.
+For example, char* are displayed as arrays, and object references are shown as a PPtr<TYPE> (which contains two values: m_FileID, and m_PathID).

 ## Features